top of page

 Reconfigurable Manufacturing Systems (RMS): Where Modularity Meets Flexibility

 Reconfigurable manufacturing systems require equipment that can be adapted, scaled, or retooled with minimal downtime.
-Robotics is the backbone of RMS, and additive manufacturing is what makes rapid reconfiguration possible.
+Robotics is the backbone of RMS.
+Additive manufacturing makes rapid reconfiguration possible.

 New bracket?
 Revised mount?
 Updated fixture?
 Engineers can design it in the morning and print it that night.

-As product dimensions or features change, new tooling can be produced on demand without waiting weeks for machining.
+As product dimensions or features change, new tooling can be produced on demand.
+There is no need to wait weeks for machining.

-3D printing shines in edge cases where only one or two custom parts are needed.
+3D printing excels in edge cases where only one or two custom parts are needed.

 With Tempus 3D’s digital manufacturing platform, companies can scale production in Canada or ship across North America with consistent quality.